nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

 * In order to test that this projection works, we need to set the value encoded by the first neural ensemble.
 We do this by creating an input to the system.
 This is how all external inputs to Nengo models are specified.
-* Right-click inside the Network and choose Create New->Function Input.
+* Drag a Function Input icon from the sidebar into the network.
 * Give it a name (for example, ``external input``)
 * Set its output dimensions to 1